TaoSR-AGRL: Adaptive Guided Reinforcement Learning Framework for E-commerce Search Relevance: Conclusion

 \section{Conclusion}

-In this paper, we proposed \textbf{TaoSR-AGRL}, an adaptive guided reinforcement learning framework that systematically addresses the critical challenges of reward sparsity and exploration stagnation in LLM-based e-commerce search relevance.
-Our approach integrates two key innovations: Rule-aware Reward Shaping, which decomposes sparse terminal outcomes into dense, multi-dimensional rewards to enforce faithful reasoning, and Adaptive Guided Replay, which provides targeted, on-demand guidance to help the policy explore high-value trajectories for challenging long-tail instances.
-Extensive offline experiments and online side-by-side human evaluations demonstrated that TaoSR-AGRL significantly outperforms strong baselines, improving both relevance accuracy and rule adherence while ensuring stable training.
-The resulting model has been successfully deployed in Taobao Search, serving hundreds of millions of users and providing a practical blueprint for applying reinforcement learning to build robust, interpretable, and industrial-scale reasoning systems.
+We propose \textbf{TaoSR-AGRL}, an adaptive guided reinforcement learning framework that systematically addresses reward sparsity and exploration stagnation in LLM-based e-commerce search relevance.
+It integrates \emph{Rule-aware Reward Shaping}, which transforms sparse terminal outcomes into dense rewards to encourage faithful reasoning, and \emph{Adaptive Guided Replay}, which provides targeted, on-demand guidance to steer exploration toward high-value trajectories for challenging instances.
+Extensive offline and online evaluations show that TaoSR-AGRL consistently outperforms strong baselines, improving relevance accuracy and rule adherence while also boosting user engagement in real-world business settings.
+Deployed on Taobao serving hundreds of millions users, it provides a verified framework for applying reinforcement learning to build robust, industrial-scale reasoning systems.